microsoft/hi-ml/docs/source/histopathology.md

 ## Onboarding to Azure

 Please follow the [instructions here](azure_setup.md) to create an AzureML workspace if you don't have one yet.
+You will also need to download the workspace configuration file, as described [here](azure_setup.md#accessing-the-workspace), so that your code knows which workspace to access.

 ## Creating datasets